Custom Parts & Equipment (CPE) Coverage: Insuring Your Car Modifications

 Documentation Required for CPE Claims

 The most common reason CPE claims are denied or underpaid is insufficient documentation.
+Modifications are not legally considered disclosed through conversations alone — you must submit a written Vehicle Modification Disclosure form, have it signed, and obtain written confirmation that it has been formally attached to your policy file.
 To protect yourself, gather and store the following before any incident occurs:

-• 📄 Original purchase receipts for all aftermarket parts
+• 📄 Original purchase receipts for all aftermarket parts, including dates and purchase prices

-• 🔧 Professional installation invoices (DIY installs may not be covered)
+• 🔧 Professional installation invoices with labor costs, work orders, and shop details — DIY installs may not be covered by all insurers

-• 📸 Detailed photos of every modification (from multiple angles)
+• 📸 Before-and-after photos of every modification from multiple angles, ideally date-stamped

 What Does CPE Coverage Cost?

 CPE is one of the most affordable endorsements available.
-Here's a realistic cost breakdown:
+Here's a realistic cost breakdown based on current market data:

 Modification Value Estimated Annual CPE Cost